 RGS had allocated a specific room in which Josie and her colleagues could speak to people affected in different ways, to help reduce the impact on their day to day lives.

 However, the room was "bare bones" having been a department heads office for many years.
-A plan was born between Josie and President Marc, to transform this room into a haven.
+A plan was born between Josie and Past President Marc, to transform this room into a haven.
 Somewhere within the establishment, which allowed people to lose themselves for a short space in time.

 With the assistance of PP Frank Pattison and his association with the Northern Live at Home Scheme and more specifically, Men in Sheds, the Club organised for the room to be renovated, making it a brighter place.